JackieTrinh/GameProject/README.md

 ### How to play the game

-* open the gamemaker file to play the game
+* open the gamemaker executable to play the game

 ## Programs Used